BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 3. Run the installer and review the destination and optional components.
 4. Launch **MetaEdit Plus** from the Start Menu or Desktop shortcut.

-The v2.0.0 package will be attached only after its release validation gate is complete.
-Do not use draft release records as downloadable builds.

 ## **Authentication, Cloud Sync, and Privacy**

 MetaEdit is fully usable without signing in.
 Settings, layouts, field sets, mappings, rules, persistent indexes, recovery jobs, and workspace state are stored in the current Windows user's local application-data area.